workers-safety/workers-safety-website/content/features/legal-services.md

 The Workers' Health and Safety Legal Clinic (WHSLC) provides legal services to low-income non-unionized workers who need assistance with legal matters that relate to their employment rights or their health and safety rights at work.
 Our legal services include summary legal advice, brief legal services, referrals, and legal representation.

-Your privacy is very important to us.
-The WHSLC follows the Law Society of Upper Canada's rules regarding client confidentiality.

 Scroll down for more information on our _areas of practice_ which include **Unlawful Dismissals** and **Workplace Safety and Insurance Board (WSIB) matters**.

 * * *